-Tips for watching North Taurid meteors | EarthSky.org
+Tips for watching Taurid meteors | EarthSky.org

 7. Find a dark place to observe.
 You don’t need to find the constellation Taurus to enjoy the North Taurid meteor shower.
 But it does help to find a dark, open sky.
 Be sure to take along a reclining lawn chair for comfort.

 8. Clouded out?
 Missed it?
 Nah!
 This shower will be active for another month or so.
-Plus the waning crescent moon will make moonlight less of a factor.
+However, the waxing moon will make moonlight more of a factor in the weeks ahead.

 Easily locate stars and constellations during any day and time with EarthSky’s Planisphere.